astrochun/Zcalbase_gal/Analysis/README.md

 OIII$\lambda$[4363] is a forbidden transition, which produces a very weak emission line in the spectra.
 In order to detect OIII$\lambda$[4363], individual spectra are binned and stacked to get a composite spectrum measurement.

-This analysis is also compared against recently published analyses from [Jiang et al. 2019]() and [Bian et al. 2018]()
+This analysis is also compared against recently published analyses from Jiang, T., Malhotra, S., Rhoads, J. E., et al. 2019, ApJ, 872, 145  and Bian, F., Kewley, L. J., & Dopita, M. A. 2018, ApJ, 859, 175.

-Links to materials presented from this work:
+Links to material presenting  to

 # Execution